How we support children/young people with SEN starting at our school

 Our Early Years teacher and SENCO contacts all feeder Nurseries to discuss and potentially meet the children who will be starting our school in September.
 They spend time working with the children, observing them in a familiar environment and talking to their key workers.
 We encourage all new children to visit the school prior to starting and this is done through a series of transition days.
 These are timetabled so that children can have an experience including lunch.
 For children with SEND, we would encourage further visits to assist with the acclimatisation of the new surroundings.
 We would arrange more visits at current nurseries and transition meetings with parents, nursery staff and any appropriate professionals who may be involved in order to provide a smooth and supportive transition.

 If your child joins our school during a Key Stage or mid-way through the academic year, systems are in place to aid their transition from their previous school.
-When you visit our school, the Head Teacher, Mrs Keenan, will give you a tour and your child will have opportunities to see their new classroom and meet their teacher.
+When you visit our school, the Head Teacher will give you a tour and your child will have opportunities to see their new classroom and meet their teacher.
 If your child has SEND, our SENCO will liaise with the SENCO from your child’s previous school to ensure that we have the required information to enable us to support your child fully.
 It would be beneficial if you could discuss your child’s needs with us and share any information you have when you visit.

-If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
+If you would like to discuss your SEND requirements in detail, please contact the school.